-This version of Alces Flight Compute includes support for Open Grid Scheduler (OGS) - an open-source job scheduler, built from the codebase of what was originally the Sun Grid Engine (SGE) job scheduler.
+Alces Flight Compute Community Edition launches with a pre-configured Open Grid Scheduler (SGE) environment - an open-source job scheduler, built from the codebase of what was originally the Sun Grid Engine (SGE) job scheduler.
 The syntax and usage of commands is identical to historical SGE syntax, and users can typically migrate from one to another with no issues.